-There’s a lot of indicators out there, and I’ve narrowed them down to a few over my years of trading penny stocks.
+There are a lot of indicators out there, and I’ve narrowed them down to a few over my years of trading penny stocks.
 Basically, I’ll use the Moving Average Convergence Divergence (MACD) indicator coupled with the Relative Strength Index (RSI), Average True Range (ATR), volume, moving averages and chart patterns.
 If you’re just starting to learn how to trade penny stocks, it’s a good idea to start in bite-sized chunks.
 That way, you won’t have information overload.
 The RSI indicator is great if you’re trying to figure out whether a penny stock is overbought or oversold.
 That said, let’s take a look at how to use the RSI to trade penny stocks.

 Trading Penny Stocks Using RSI

 The Relative Strength Index (RSI) is a momentum indicator that gauges the magnitude and speed of recent changes in price.
 It’s used to identify overbought or oversold penny stocks.
 That’s why this indicator is extremely powerful when trading penny stocks.

 You’ve probably seen a penny stock explode, only to pull back due to profit takers and short sellers.
 Well, what if you thought the stock was still a buy, but didn’t know when to start buying shares of the penny stocks?
 This is where the RSI comes in.
 Now, you should know that I don’t solely use the RSI to get into penny stocks.
 Again, I’ll look at other indicators and patterns.
 Before you start combining indicators, you need to understand how to use them to trade penny stocks.

 Getting back.
 The RSI gives you an idea how strong a stock’s recent price performance.
 When you’re looking at the RSI, if the line is above 70, it indicates the penny stock may be overbought.
 On the other hand, if, the line is below 30, it indicates the penny stock is oversold.
 It’s simple and easy-to-use when you’re trading penny stocks.